-• Human Capital Management (Ph.D.)
+- Human Capital Management (Ph.D.) - Business Administration (DBA)

-To receive their graduate degree, the student is required to:
+To receive their doctoral degree, the student is required to:

 - 1. Meet all admission requirements. - 2.
 Complete all curriculum requirements listed in the assigned University catalog. - 3.
-Pass all degree-required graduate courses with a grade of "C" or better. - A maximum of six credits with a grade below a "B" and no grade below a "C". - 4.
+Pass all degree-required doctoral courses with a grade of "C" or better. - A maximum of six credits with a grade below a "B-" and no grade below a "C". - 4.
 Attain an overall GPA of 3.0 or higher in the doctoral degree program. - 5.
 Have at least 49 credit hours in residence courses at Bellevue University (online courses are in residence).

-Note: Because of the cohort and concentrated nature of the Doctoral program in Human Capital Management, doctoral-level credit hours from other University programs will typically not be accepted in transfer.
+Note: Because of the cohort and concentrated nature of the Doctoral programs, doctoral-level credit hours from other University programs will typically not be accepted in transfer.